ARM-software/sbsa-acs/docs/arm_sbsa_testcase_checklist.rst

 #.
 SBSA Level at which test run.
 #.
 SBSA rules covered by a test.
 #.
-SystemReady certification band(SR) for which test is required.
+SystemReady band(SR) for which test is required.
 #.
 Runtime environment(UEFI, BareMetal and Linux) where test executes.
 #.
 Tests for which exerciser is required.